 Christina DiIorio-Sterling, a spokeswoman for U.S. Attorney Carmen Ortiz, said the government will appeal.

 Sampson, a drifter who grew up in Abington, pleaded guilty to carjacking two Massachusetts men after each picked him up hitchhiking.
-He said he forced Jonathan Rizzo, 19,
+He said he forced Jonathan Rizzo, 19, of Kingston, and Philip McCloskey, 69, of Taunton, to secluded spots, assured them he only wanted to steal their cars, then stabbed them repeatedly and slit their throats.

 He then fled to New Hampshire, broke into a house in Meredith and strangled a third man.
 Sampson pleaded guilty in state court in New Hampshire in the killing of Robert Whitney, 58, of Concord, a former city councilor.
 Sampson received a life sentence in Whitney’s death.